ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 The verification step is done by expecting a shared secret to be present at a particular url on the domain being certified.

-[TODO: put this in a box or something]

-WARNING: There are strict low quotas on the production letsencrypt endpoint, [use the --server flag][letsencrypt-staging-please] to specify the staging server during testing or face being locked out for a week.

 But for letsencrypt to work with our proxy, we need to be able to: